Foreign policy of the second Trump administration: Venezuela

 On March 3, 2025, the Trump administration gave Chevron Corporation 30 days to halt its activities in Venezuela.
 While the company produces 1/4 of the country's oil, Foreign Policy estimates that its departure from Venezuela will result in a 10% drop in GDP over the next 5 years.

 In July 2025, as part of a prisoner exchange with Venezuela, Trump secured the release of Dahud Hanid Ortíz, who was convicted of triple homicide for killing three people at a law firm in Spain in connection with a marital dispute.
 Rubio claimed Ortíz and nine other convicts were "wrongfully detained".
 The decision sparked outrage in Spain and Germany, where authorities condemned the move as a grave miscarriage of justice.

+On January 3, 2026, the U.S. launched an intervention, which led to the capture of President Nicolás Maduro and First Lady Cilia Flores.
+Following the capture, Venezuela became a de facto puppet state of the United States.
+The Trump administration, primarily through U.S. Secretary of State Marco Rubio, maintains control over its domestic finances, foreign policy, government appointments, revenues, and oil reserves.